r0nnie-20/IcreatechsStudyHub/README.md

 # IcreatechsStudyHub
-This is the repository for assignments submission.
+This is the repository for assignment submission.